Convert ODT to MOBI

 ✓ Quick navigation between sections

-✓ Perfect for reference material
+✓ Perfect for offline reference material

-✓ Works offline on any Kindle
+✓ Works on any Kindle device or app

 Example 3: Recipe Collection